oppia/oppia-android/Before-After-you-submit-a-PR.md

-The following instructions will help you submit a PR effectively and in a much more clear way.
+The following instructions will help you submit a PR effectively and in a much more cleaner way.
 Please going through this document you need knowledge from [Home-Page](https://github.com/oppia/oppia-android/wiki).

 ## Important Points